How Faithful is your Synthetic Data? Sample-level Metrics for Evaluating and Auditing Generative Models: Introduction

 \section{Introduction}

-Intuitively, it would seem that~evaluating~the~likelihood~function of a generative model is all it takes to assess its performance.
+Intuitively, it would seem that evaluating the likelihood function of a generative model is all it takes to assess its performance.
 As it turns out, the problem of evaluating generative models is far more complicated.
-This is not only because state-of-the-art models, such as Variational Autoencoders (VAE) \cite{kingma2013auto} and Generative Adversarial Networks (GANs) \cite{goodfellow2014generative}, do not possess tractable likelihood functions, but also~because~the~log- likelihood score itself (or equivalently, statistical divergence) is a flawed measure of performance---it scales badly~in high dimensions, and it obscures distinct modes of model failure into a single uninterpretable number \cite{theis2015note}.
-Absent objective domain-agnostic metrics, previous works focused on crafting domain-specific evaluation scores, e.g., the Inception score \cite{salimans2016improved}, with an almost-exclusive emphasis on image data \cite{lucic2018gans}.
+This is not only because state-of-the-art models, such as Variational Autoencoders (VAE) \cite{kingma2013auto} and Generative Adversarial Networks (GANs) \cite{goodfellow2014generative}, do not possess tractable likelihood functions, but also because the likelihood score itself is a flawed measure of performance---it scales badly in high dimensions, and it obscures distinct modes of model failure into a single uninterpretable score \cite{theis2015note}.
+Absent domain-agnostic metrics, earlier work focused on crafting domain-specific scores, e.g., the Inception score in \cite{salimans2016improved}, with an exclusive emphasis on image data \cite{lucic2018gans}.

-In this paper, we introduce an alternative approach to evaluating generative models, where instead of assessing the generative distribution by looking at {\it all} synthetic samples {\it collectively} to compute likelihood or statistical divergence, we classify {\it each} sample {\it individually} as being of high or low quality.
-In this way, our metric comprises interpretable probabilistic quantities---resembling those used to evaluate discriminative models (e.g., accuracy, AUC-ROC, $F_1$ scores, etc)---which describe the rates by which a model makes different kinds of errors.
-When aggregated over~all~samples, our sample-level scores reflect the discrepancy between the real and generative distributions in a way similar to statistical divergence (or distance) measures such as KL divergence, Frechet Inception distance \cite{heusel2017gans}, or maximum mean discrepancy \cite{sutherland2016generative}.
-In this sense, our metric enables diagnosing a model's performance on both the sample and distribution levels.

-{\bf But what exactly does our metric measure?} We represent the performance of a generative model~as~a~point~in~a~three-dimensional space; each dimension corresponds to an independent quality of the model.
-These qualities~are:~{\it Fidelity}, {\it Diversity} and {\it Generalization}.
-Fidelity corresponds to the quality of a model's synthetic samples, and Diversity is the extent to which these samples cover the full variability of the real samples, whereas Generalization quantifies the extent to which a model {\it overfits} (copies) the training data.
+In this paper, we follow an alternative approach to evaluating generative models, where instead of assessing the generative distribution by looking at {\it all} synthetic samples {\it collectively} to compute likelihood or statistical divergence, we classify {\it each} sample {\it individually} as being of high or low quality.
+Our metric represents the performance~of~a~generative model as a point in a 3-dimensional space---each dimension corresponds to a distinct quality of the model.
+These qualities are: {\it Fidelity}, {\it Diversity} and {\it Generalization}.~Fidelity~measures~the quality of a model's synthetic samples, and Diversity is the extent to which these samples cover the full variability of real samples, whereas Generalization quantifies the~extent~to which a model {\it overfits} (copies) training~data.~All three measures are defined as binary conditions that can be inspected for individual samples in real and synthetic data.